florence/esterel-calculus/agda/README.txt

 Define the caluclus.
   (`calculus.agda`)
-Break the calculus into two parts, one containing only [par-swap], and one without it.
+Break the calculus into two parts, one containing only the [par-swap] reduction rule and one containing the remaining reduction rules.
   (`par-swap.agda` and `sn-calculus.agda`)
-prove that this the second part is strongly normalizing.
+prove that the calculus without [par-swap] is strongly normalizing.
   (`sn-calculus-compatconf.agda` and `sn-calculus-confluence.agda`)
-prove that this second part is locally confluent.
+prove that the calculus without [par-swap] is locally confluent.
   (`noetherian.agda`)
-prove by Newmans lemma that the it is confluent.
+prove by Newmans lemma that the calculus without [par-swap] is confluent.
   (`sn-calculus-props.agda`)
-prove that the [par-swap] part is confluent.
+prove that the [par-swap] reduction rule itself is confluent.
   (`par-swap/confluent.agda`)
-prove by hindley-rossen that the union of the two is confluent.
+prove by Hindley-Rossen that the entire calculus is confluent.
   (`par-swap/union-confluent.agda`)
-prove that the union is equivent to the formulation in `calculus.agda.` (`eval-props.agda`) define the evaluator induced by the reduction relation.
+prove that the union of the [par-swap] reduction rule and sn-calculus is equivalent to the formulation in `calculus.agda.` (`eval-props.agda`) define the evaluator induced by the reduction relation.
   (`eval.agda`)
-prove that the induced evaulator is consistent given confluence of the reduction relation.
+prove that the induced evaluator is consistent given confluence of the reduction relation.
   (`eval-props.agda`)